cipriancozma/namaste-react/Readme.md

 Server Side Routing means -> make a call to the server to bring some data -> server sends the data -> data is loaded and the page is refreshed.

 Client Side Routing means -> change the routing pages without refreshing the page.

+# 24. What is reconciliation?

+R: The algo React uses to diff one tree with another to determine which parts need to be changed.